What an adventure!

 It was still a tight fit.
 But things got better from here.
 I was startled by something scratching at my feet.
 The first mate (captain’s wife?) had brought her dog along for the ride.
 He became our comfort dog throughout the otherwise uncomfortable voyage down the Napo River.

-After a few hours we stopped in the middle of nowhere, where a guy had a restaurant (I use that term loosely) on the side of the river and was prepared for the influx of passengers suddenly piling onto shore.
+After a few hours, we stopped in the middle of nowhere, where a guy had a restaurant (I use that term loosely) on the side of the river and was prepared for the influx of passengers suddenly piling onto the shore.

 Roaming Around Nuevo Rocafuerte

 We had heard some horror stories and tall tales about this town that even included rumors of murdering travelers – really!
 So we approached the docks with apprehension.
 Instead, we found a very peaceful and serene Amazon village.
 In fact, it turned out to be our favorite village of the entire journey.
 None of the villages along the way are connected to the mainland by roads.
 So this was our first taste of being car-free, which was refreshing.